This documentation relates to the National Service systems listed below:

 |phi||Xeon Phi||Compilers/applications specific to Intel Xeon Phi co-processors|

 As well as loading the necessary modules at compile time it is also required that they be present at runtime on the compute nodes.
 If these modules are not loaded the program is likely to crash due to not being able to find the required libraries etc. They can be loaded in two ways.
-You can use the PBS directive #PBS -V to import your current environment settings at submission time.
+You can use the PBS directive #PBS -V to import your current environment settings at submission time (this is very dangeours do not use it).
 Or you can add module load base_name package_name commands to the submission script itself.

 Other useful module commands: